An Amazing Olympic National Park Itinerary (3 Days)

 The views at the top are nice, but the journey to get there is decidedly “meh.”

-We discovered it because every PNW influencer has done an amazing photoshoot at the top, and the hike fell short of expectations if we’re being honest.
+We discovered it because every PNW influencer has done an amazing sunrise or sunset photoshoot at the top, and the hike fell short of our expectations.

 We’d opt for one of the two longer hikes near Hurricane Ridge before this one (and it’s not close).